Applied Measure Theory for Probabilistic Modeling: Base measures and log-densities

-To this point, we've described the implementation in terms of the three-argument \verb|logdensity(μ, ν, x)|.
-But implementing things directly in these terms would require a definition for every pair of possible measures, which is of course intractable.
+It's very useful for users to be able to \emph{call} \verb|logdensity_rel| for arbitrary measures.
+But \emph{defining} things directly in these terms would require a definition for every pair of possible measures, which is of course intractable.

-We address this by instead assigning every measure a \emph{base measure}.
-This is defined locally, with default method
+We'll now discuss the mechanics of defining a measure, followed by a description of the end-user perspective.